0xFableOrg/xchain/README.md

 design trade-offs for these interfaces.

-Finally, the [Conclusions & Recommendations](#conclusions--recommendations) section will summarize the findings of the report and givew some opinions and recommendations for the future.
+Finally, the [Conclusions & Recommendations](#conclusions--recommendations) section will summarize the findings of the report and give some opinions and recommendations for the future.

 ## Superchain Models